 But there are so many more ideas to integrate Christmas into your reading, writing, math, history, science and other homeschooling.
 Use Christmas as your central focus all month-long.
 I have many ideas for you in our Christmas Unit Study.

 If you would like our complete list of activities you can do during Advent & Christmas, enter your name & email below.
-I’d be happy to send our Christmas Unit Study to you at no cost to you for the next 3 days.
-This offer expires on Saturday, December 15, 2018.
+I’d be happy to send our Christmas Unit Study to you at no cost to you.
+This offer expires on December 25, 2019.
 After that, it will be $9.97.